joeblew99/gu/docs/Getting Started.md

 Rendered Page with clicked "Hello" text:
 ![Image of Page when clicked](../examples/hello/on-click.png)

-The code above flurishes with  declarations of  intent which when read fully describes the outcome expected on the page.
-As stated within Gu, a Resource is a single page, which encapsulates what is expected with its logic and architecture which then gets rendered as a page based on the URI critieria.
+The code above flourishes with  declarations of intent which when read, fully describes the outcome expected on the page.
+As stated within Gu, a Resource is a single page, which encapsulates what is expected with its logic and architecture which then gets rendered as a page based on the URI criteria.

 We create a resource by calling the [Design Package](../designs) `Resource` function which generates a function to be instantiated and executed by the managing `ResourcesManager` to create the resource.

-It simple returns the index position which that resource will be located in within the `ResourcesManager`.
-But this is usually not needed but also exists to allwo the pattern of declaration.
+It simply returns the index position, which indicates the position of the resource in the `ResourcesManager`.
+But this is usually not needed but is returned to allow this pattern of declaration.

 ```go
 var _ = Resource(func() {